08Arno30/COS791-Project/README.md

 5. When you are done, deactivate the virtual environment by running the command `deactivate`.

 ### Output Videos
+Note the video links below were created by [Screenpal](https://go.screenpal.com) merely for demonstration purposes. ***The output videos were still created by our program.***

 1. [Ice Hockey video](https://go.screenpal.com/watch/cZ6FirVWJMV)